understanding-search/structured-representations-maze-transformers/readme.md

 Notebooks and required model files are located in the `notebooks` directory.
 If using poetry, select the initialized virtual environment and run the notebook.

 Notebooks may generate a variety of files during runtime, such as test datasets and figures.

+Please feel free to submit an [issue](https://github.com/understanding-search/structured-representations-maze-transformers/issues) if you have any questions, comments, or trouble running the notebooks -- we are happy to help!

 # Citing